Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

 We are now ready to define bicomplex Kähler structures: \begin{definition} Let $M$ be a complex manifold.
 A \emph{(holomorphic) bicomplex Kähler structure} on $M$ is the data of $(g, F, \omega)$, where: \begin{itemize} \item $g$ is a holomorphic metric in $M$, \item $F$ is a para-complex structure in $M$ defining a (holomorphic) bicomplex structure, and \item $\omega$ is a complex symplectic structure in $M$ \end{itemize} such that: \begin{enumerate}[(i)] \item $\omega(u,v) = g(F u, v)$ for any $u,v$ (\emph{compatibility condition}) \item $F$ is parallel for the Levi-Civita connection of $g$: $\nabla F = 0$ (\emph{integrability condition}). \end{enumerate} \end{definition}

-As in the real setting, it is straightforward to show the following proposition. \begin{proposition} Let $M$ be a complex manifold.
-There is a 1-1 correspondence between complex bi-Lagrangian structures $(\omega, \mathcal{F}_1, \mathcal{F}_2)$ on $M$ and holomorphic bicomplex Kähler structures $(g, F, \omega)$ on $M$, where the tangent distributions to $\mathcal{F}_1$ and $\mathcal{F}_2$ are respectively the $+1$ and $-1$ eigendistributions of the para-complex structure $F$. \end{proposition}
+As in the real setting, it is straightforward to show the following proposition. \begin{proposition} There is a 1-1 correspondence between complex bi-Lagrangian structures $(\omega, \mathcal{F}_1, \mathcal{F}_2)$ on $M$ and holomorphic bicomplex Kähler structures $(g, F, \omega)$ on $M$, where the tangent distributions to $\mathcal{F}_1$ and $\mathcal{F}_2$ are the $+1$ and $-1$ eigendistributions of the para-complex structure $F$. \end{proposition}